 Once all the ingredients are well distributed through the rice, divide it into portions.
 I made 2 rice burgers so I divided the rice into 4.

 Carefully push the rice discs out of the molds and place them on a plate.
-Cover them in plastic wrap and rest them in fridge for 30 minutes.
-(This step helps dry them out a little so they don't fall apart when frying and assembling the rice burger.)
+Cover them in plastic wrap and rest them in the fridge for 30 minutes.
+(This step helps dry them out a little so they don’t fall apart when frying and assembling the rice burger.)

-Start by grating garlic, apple and ginger and mixing it in a bowl with soy sauce, tobanjan, sake and honey.
+Start by grating garlic, apple, and ginger and mixing it in a bowl with soy sauce, tobanjan, sake, and honey.

 Once the ingredients are combined, place your thinly sliced beef in the bowl and mix thoroughly until evenly coated.